josesamos/rexer/README.md

   generate_correction_document(out_dir = tempdir(), new_pages = 'none')
 ```

-Each exam is generated from an Rmd format template, which includes
+Each exam is generated from an *Rmd* format template, which includes
-selected questions with defined random components.
+selected exercises with defined random components.
 The content of the
-question file is displayed below.
+exercise file is displayed below.

 ``` csv
 "type","question","image","image_alt","answer","a_1","a_2","a_3"